chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 Your skills come in when you have to understand whether or not to build, or when to build.
 Nobody else can tell whether a system needs creating to solve the problem, or how much needs to be built now.

 Put the editor down for now.
 Learn, demostrate and enable.
 When you do this, you are not just adding to your team's effectiveness.
 You are multiplying it.

+_Thanks to Lisa Price for feedback on earlier drafts of this article._

 ---